German recession fears mount as exports plunge

 "PRESTIGE PROJECT"

-The institutes criticised this dogged focus, with Ferdinand Fichtner of Germany's DIW research institute deriding the balanced budget goal as a "prestige project" with "no immediate economic significance".
+The institutes criticized this dogged focus, with Ferdinand Fichtner of Germany's DIW research institute deriding the balanced budget goal as a "prestige project" with "no immediate economic significance".

 "There are surpluses in the public budget which could be used to increase investment," he told a news conference to present the institutes' report.